 Here’s a quick exercise.
 When you read the word “cat” do you immediately picture a cat in your mind?
 Chances are you do – fur, whiskers, paws and all.
 It’s because human beings have a natural, involuntary, highly-visual response to words.
 And more frequently than not, those visualisations are accompanied by a series of emotions.
 In this case, someone could begin missing their sweet cat at home or cringing at the memory of a particularly mean cat from their childhood.

 The point is, people think in images, and images have an incredible power for driving emotional responses.
 Say a word, think a picture, have an emotion.

 Why should you care?
 Because emotion is a top purchase motivator.

-O2, a telecommunications service provider based in the UK, tested the specific effectiveness of personalized video vs. traditional video in paid advertising.
-They distributed two videos to the same segmentations, with the difference being that one video contained personalization and the other did not.
-The video containing personalized creative saw a 128% uplift in CTR.
+O2, a telecommunications service provider based in the UK, tested the specific effectiveness of personalised video vs. traditional video in paid advertising.
+They distributed two videos to the same segmentations, with the difference being that one video contained personalisation and the other did not.
+The video containing personalised creative saw a 128% uplift in CTR.

 4. Use data wisely

 Just because you can doesn’t always mean you should.
 Frequently when confronted with the power to do incredible things (like use individualised, data-driven dynamic ads) there’s a temptation to go full speed ahead.
 Pump the breaks for just a moment before you scare someone.
 No, really.